Alfresco/SearchServices/search-services/alfresco-search/doc/architecture/solr-content-store-removal/00001-solr-content-store-removal.md

 The Solr Content Store interaction can have two purposes:

-- **Read only**: we need to read the stored fields associated to one or more documents
+- **Read only**: we need to read the stored fields associated with one or more documents
 - **Read/Write**: we need to read and update the document definition (i.e. some field has been updated)

-The two paths execution requires additional I/O and CPU work on top of what Solr already normally does; Specifically:
+The two execution paths require additional I/O and CPU work on top of what Solr already normally does; Specifically:

 The **Read Path** consists of the following steps (remember, this needs to be done for each match produced by a query):